Brad Rowe (actor)

 Bradley Thomas Rowe (born May 15, 1970) is an American actor, writer, producer, and public policy advocate.
 He appeared in Billy's Hollywood Screen Kiss (1998) and TNT's Purgatory.
 Other roles include a short stint as recurring character Walt on NewsRadio, Murphy Sinclair on General Hospital, Ty Swindle on Wasteland, and Dan Murphy on Leap of Faith.

 Early life

 Rowe was born and raised in Wauwatosa, Wisconsin.

-A 1993 University of Wisconsin–Madison economics graduate, Rowe worked as a finance manager for political campaigns in Washington, D.C., before moving to Los Angeles, California, to pursue acting and screenwriting.
+He attended University of Wisconsin–Madison as Spanish major, and later worked as a finance manager for political campaigns in Washington, D.C., before moving to Los Angeles, California, to pursue acting and screenwriting.

 Career

-Rowe started his career in the United Talent Agency library and mailroom.